 A key way to save space in a small home is to use multi-functional furniture i.e. items that serve more than one purpose.
 For example, a dining table that doubles as your workspace means you wouldn’t need to worry about dedicating a separate part of the home for this reason.
 Similarly, a pull-out guest bed takes up less space compared to an actual bed and can be easily accessed when guests drop by.

-Multi-functional furniture helps us to save on expenses, as you do not have to purchase two separate items to fulfil its respective functions.
+Multi-functional furniture helps us to save on expenses, as you do not have to purchase two separate items to fulfil their respective functions.
 Furthermore, you can cut back on renting storage units.

 The seafaring journey continues in the bedrooms of the house, where the storage cabinets and bed frame are integrated into a single wooden infrastructure.
 Resembling a viewing port of a ship’s hull, this condo bedroom interior design is making waves and bringing out the inner child in all of us.